Simple Whitney towers, half-gropes and the Arf invariant of a knot: Whitney towers

 \section{Whitney towers}

 Whitney towers are introduced in this section, along with some fundamental techniques from the theory of immersed surfaces in 4--manifolds.
-More information about Whitney towers can be found in \cite{COT}, \cite{CST}, \cite{ST1} and \cite{ST2}.
+More information about Whitney towers can be found in \cite{COT}, \cite{CST}, \cite{S1}, \cite{ST1} and \cite{ST2}.
 For more details on surfaces in 4--manifolds the reader is referred to \cite{FQ}.

-It will be convenient to illustrate local sheets of surfaces in 4--space by picturing 3--dimensional slices in which a surface may appear either as a 2-disk or as an arc which extends into neighboring slices; surfaces may also appear as a ``movie of arcs'' in a sequence of 3--dimensional slices (Figure~\ref{int-point-fig}).
+It will be convenient to illustrate surfaces locally in 4--space by picturing 3--dimensional slices in which a surface may appear either in the ``present slice'' or as an arc which extends into neighboring slices; surfaces may also appear as a ``movie of arcs'' in a sequence of 3--dimensional slices (Figure~\ref{int-point-fig}).